In with the new and out with the old

 It was a tough year for the world equity markets in 2000.
 Most of the volatility stemmed from the fact that the technology sector was highly over-priced due to the euphoria of investors hoping for the next big payoff.
 Late in the year, earnings came out softer than expected and the North American economy was under some inflationary pressures and in retrospect, it was easy to see why markets took a step backward.

 Unfortunately, it is always easier to see things and rationalize them after they have already happened.
 I only wish I had the ability and foresight to see to future and where equity markets are going.
 That being said, I hope that 2001 will be a good year for equity markets.
 History has taught us that markets tend to rebound after a tough year but that is just not good enough justification for strong equity markets in 2001.

 Here are some thoughts for what we need to see to have stronger equity markets around the world this coming year:

-- Low Interest Rates – As long as we do not see inflation force interest rates to go substantially higher (particularly in North America), we should see stronger markets.
-Everytime there is talk of rising interest rates, markets tend to react negatively.
-Low inflation and low interest rates are the ideal environment for strong equity markets.
+- Low-Interest Rates – As long as we do not see inflation force interest rates to go substantially higher (particularly in North America), we should see stronger markets.
+Every time there is talk of rising interest rates, markets tend to react negatively.
+Low inflation and low-interest rates are the ideal environments for strong equity markets.

-- Corporate Profitability – Never have I seen markets that react so adamantly to news on corporate earnings and profits.
-The expectation of stock market prices is largely determined from the profitability of the individual companies.
-More profits mean higher prices and higher expectation of prices.
+- Corporate Profitability – Never have I seen markets that react so adamantly to the news on corporate earnings and profits.
+The expectation of stock market prices is largely determined by the profitability of individual companies.
+More profits mean higher prices and higher expectations of prices.

 While this is not an exhaustive list of what will provide stronger markets in 2001, it represents some key engines that will fuel future market growth.